Information Networking Institute

-The Information Networking Institute (INI) was established by Carnegie Mellon in 1989 as the nation's first research and education center devoted to information networking.
+Information Networking Institute (INI) is an academic department within the College of Engineering at Carnegie Mellon University.
+The institute was established in 1989 as the nation's first research and education center devoted to information networking.

-As an integral department of the College of Engineering and a collaboration of the School of Computer Science, the Tepper School of Business, and the Heinz College, the INI's professional graduate degree programs represent a fusion of technologies, economics and policies of secure communication networks, systems and services.

-The INI also partners with research and outreach entities to extend educational and training programs to the broad audience of people using information networking as part of their daily lives.
+The INI also partners with research and outreach entities to extend educational and training programs to a broad audience of people using information networking as part of their daily lives.
 The INI is the educational partner of Carnegie Mellon CyLab, a university-wide, multidisciplinary research center involving more than 50 faculty and 100 graduate students.

 Center of Academic Excellence Designations

 Through the work of the INI and CyLab, Carnegie Mellon University has been designated by the National Security Agency and the Department of Homeland Security as a National Center of Academic Excellence in Information Assurance/Cyber Defense Education (CAE-IA/CD) and a National Center of Academic Excellence in Information Assurance/Cyber Defense Research (CAE-R).
 It has also been designated by the NSA and the U.S. Cyber Command as a National Center of Academic Excellence in Cyber Operations (CAE-Cyber Ops).
 Through these designations, the INI and CyLab participate in the: